Project-HAMi/mock-device-plugin/README.md

 # Mock device plugin for HAMi

 ## Introduction

-This is a [Kubernetes][k8s] [device plugin][dp] implementation that enables the registration of virtual-devices which would normally be ignored by scheduler (i.e gpu-memory, gpu-cores, etc..)on each node.
-After deployment, these resources will be available on node.status.allocatable and node.status.capacity
+This is a Kubernetes device plugin implementation that enables the registration of virtual-devices which would normally be ignored by scheduler (i.e gpu-memory, gpu-cores, etc..)on each node.
+After deployment, these resources will be available on `node.status.allocatable` and `node.status.capacity`

-## Limitations
+## Prerequisites
-* This plugin targets Kubernetes v1.18+.
+- Kubernetes version >= v1.18

 ## Deployment
 ```